ILL-DIE-TRYING/phph1/README.md

   What this means:

   Anything before hand is ~99% gone.

-  This is now version 1.0.0
+  This is not release worthy yet

   There is a TON of work still needing to be done.